ababic/django-cogwheels/docs/source/deprecation/rename.rst

     Backwards-incompatible changes
     ==============================

     Following a standard deprecation period a two minor releases, the following functionality has now been removed.

     The ``YOURAPP_ICON_FOR_BLOG_POSTS`` setting
     -------------------------------------------

     If you are using this setting to override the icon used to represent blog posts in the admin area UI, you should update your Django settings to use the new setting name of ``YOURAPP_BLOG_POSTS_UI_ICON`` instead.
 Failure to do this after upgrading will result in the default icon ("fa-newspaper") being used.

-    Similarly, if you are importing ``yourapp.conf.settings`` anywhere within your project, and are requesting the old setting value from it (as an attribute: ``settings.ICON_FOR_BLOG_POSTS``, or using ``get()``: ``settings.get("ICON_FOR_BLOG_POSTS")``), you should update that code to use the new setting name also.
-Failure to do this after upgrading will result in an ``AttributeError`` or ``ImproperlyConfigured`` error.
+    Similarly, if you are importing ``yourapp.conf.settings`` anywhere within your project, and are requesting the old setting value from it (as an attribute:
+    ``settings.ICON_FOR_BLOG_POSTS``, or using ``get()``:
+    ``settings.get("ICON_FOR_BLOG_POSTS")``), you should update that code to use the new setting name also.
+Failure to do this after upgrading will result in a fatal exception being raised.

     ..seealso::
         :ref:`BLOG_POSTS_UI_ICON`